Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 > **Note:**
 > Older versions used the standard 3-part SemVer (e.g. 1.2.3) without a Generation number.
-> Because of migration challenges, the 4-part versioning scheme was introduced starting at version 3.4.0.2 for all intents and purposes.
+> Due to migration challenges, the 4-part versioning scheme was introduced starting at version 3.4.0.2 for all intents and purposes.

 ### Example